yl656/ECE4960/Labs/Lab12.md

 <center><img src="/ECE4960/assets/images/lab12/t001.png" width="600"></center>

 Honestly, I am surprised but glad that it worked.
+It is more jittery but if the actual robot performs like this I'll be waking up from my sleep smiling.
 I then tried to find the maximum possible time.

 <center><video autoplay loop muted inline width="600"><source src="/ECE4960/assets/videos/lab12/t01.mp4"></video></center>